Percentage of Citations for Top Five Causes of Collisions

 SAN FRANCISCO POLICE DEPARTMENT

-Goal: 50 percent of traffic citations for top five causes of collisions ("Focus on the Five")
+Target: 50% of traffic citations issued for top five causes of collisions ("Focus on the Five")

 As part of the City’s “Vision Zero” goal to end traffic fatalities by 2024, the San Francisco Police Department (SFPD) has committed to “Focus on the Five” – to issue half of traffic citations to the five most common causes of collisions and injuries: speeding, violating pedestrian right-of-way in a crosswalk, running red lights, running stop signs, and failing to yield while turning.
 These five violations were identified by an in-depth analysis of SFPD collision data by the San Francisco Municipal Transit Agency (SFMTA) in December 2012.